- Mississippi State University • IDEELab

 The IDEELab Connection

 IDEELab’s mission has always been to equip students with real-world, hands-on experience that goes beyond textbook learning.
 Trey’s story is a perfect example of that vision in action.
+By combining:

 Research skills